majidhawa/carebear-expense-tracker/README.md

 - Error handling
 - Practical full-stack architecture

 AI-assisted development tools were used during development for productivity, debugging, and code review.
 All generated suggestions were reviewed, tested, and adjusted where necessary.
-A specific example of an AI-generated implementation that was changed after testing is documented in ANSWERS.md.